 Several conditions drain the yoga's strength.
 Jupiter combust - sitting within about 11° of the Sun - loses much of its light, and a combust Jupiter often shows as wisdom or fortune that is real but never fully recognised.
 Jupiter debilitated in Capricorn (मकर) similarly undercuts the promise, since the planet is at its weakest there.
 On the Moon's side, a Moon in कृष्ण पक्ष (Krishna Paksha, the waning fortnight) is dimmer, and a Moon close to Amavasya, the new-Moon point, is at its darkest and weakest - the yoga then rests on a fragile foundation.
 The Rahu-Ketu axis afflicting either planet is another common weakener, clouding the clarity the combination depends on.

-A few traditions go further and treat the yoga as effectively cancelled under severe conditions — Rahu conjunct Jupiter in some readings, or heavy affliction from Saturn or Mars by aspect or conjunction.
+A few traditions go further and treat the yoga as effectively cancelled under severe conditions - Rahu conjunct Jupiter in some readings, or heavy affliction from Saturn or Mars by aspect or conjunction.
 It is worth being precise here: most of these conditions modify the yoga rather than erase it, draining its strength to varying degrees rather than removing it entirely.
-The careful reading does not stop at "Gajakesari is present"; it asks how clean the condition of both planets actually is before judging how fully the yoga will flower.
+The careful reading does not stop at "Gajakesari is present".
+It asks how clean the condition of both planets actually is before judging how fully the yoga will flower.

 | Indicator | Strong Gajakesari | Weak / Cancelled Gajakesari |